Visitor Pattern

 Imagine writing a notebook app for your fellow developers.
 These notebooks are hierarchical in nature: A notebook contains pages, a page contains cells.
 A cell is generally any kind of specific content that can be displayed and interacted with on a page, e.g. text, source code, images.

-If these features sound familiar, you are absolutely right: We are talking about Jupyter-style notebooks here.
+If these features sound familiar, you are absolutely right: We are talking about here.

 Given the key players just mentioned, we can draw a class diagram like the following: